I’m at the point where food has taken

 The symptoms of declining testosterone levels can vary significantly from one person to the next.
 While each individual may experience them differently, the most common symptoms of andropause include:

 Other common symptoms of andropause can be grouped into the following domains: physical, sexual, and emotional.

 The most common symptoms of andropause within the physical domain are:

-Commonly reported sexual symptoms of andropause include:
+Commonly reported sexual symptoms of andropause to include:

 In the emotional realm, the most common symptoms experienced are:

 Unfortunately, despite its host of unpleasant symptoms, andropause goes untreated far too often.
 There is a widespread notion that because sex hormone deficiency is a natural part of aging, no correction is required.
 Yet, this challenging set of symptoms can impact men in their social, professional, and personal lives, eventually taking their toll and leading to an overall decline in physical and mental health.